 I got this amazing feedback from an educator about one of our drama books and how teaching pragmatics resonates with her students:

 I introduced the idea of using [Her Own Worst Enemy] in the classroom to my principal, and she loved the idea!
 I also did a tiny lesson on pragmatics with some of my ninth graders, and they seemed to enjoy it.
 A few weeks after the lesson, a special needs student was able to connect pragmatism to another lesson we were doing.
 There are powerful things for students to learn in this play!

 This is why we keep putting out books.
 It’s always inspiring to hear that they are having an impact on teachers and on students alike.
 And learning more about pragmatics, thanks to my time working on this project with Alice Savage, has impacted my life as well.
 I had never given so much thought to the ways our daily communication are affected by the social rules about how to act in different situations and contexts.

 Or the broad range of communicative tools we use beyond grammar and vocabulary!
-We use tone, intonation, allusions and references, poses, facial expressions, body language, and the strategies we employ to get what we want communicate indirectly as well.
-We are probably far more aware of pragmatics when we have to interpret in others.
+We use tone, intonation, allusions and references, poses, facial expressions, body language, and rhetorical strategies when we speak, We often do this unconsciously, so we are far more aware of pragmatics when we have to interpret it in other people.
 And interpreting someone’s intentions through their verbal and nonverbal cues is as important as communicating.
 But every day, to paraphrase David Crystal, we make choices of what we will say and how we will say it.
 We make these choices in order to get certain effects based on our understanding of the context, our relationship with the speaker, and our needs and wants.
 All of this is pragmatics, a kind of hidden language of communication.

 Pragmatics is about Choices